aughey/cpp_iterator_filter/README.md

     // Map values by doubling them
     auto doubled_values = lib::map(odd_values, [](const int &value) { return value * 2; });

+    // At this point, nothing has been computed yet.
+The filtering and mapping has been
+    // declared, but not yet executed.
+The actual computation happens when the values are
+    // requested.

     for (const auto &value : doubled_values) {
         actual.push_back(value);
     }